 Although a large department, we are still able to teach graduate students in small classes, and provide individual attention and access to experts in many fields.
 The Department employs most graduate students, in some capacity, so that students and staff feel that they are members of the same team.
-In some universities, graduate classes are huge, or one or two well-known staff members are overloaded with research students. with negative effects, but such is the case at Auckland.
+In some universities, graduate classes are huge, or one or two well-known staff members are overloaded with research students, with negative effects, but it the case at Auckland.
 We have an excellent reputation and our honours graduates are sought after by some of the best-known universities in North America and Europe.
 We equally have many international visitors and close links with other disciplines.
 In short, we provide postgraduate students with a rich, friendly and rewarding environment.

-The Mathematics Department offers a wide range of courses at all levels for students in several Faculties.
+The Mathematics Department offers a full range of courses at all levels for students in several Faculties.
 It comprises over 50 permanent and temporary academic staff, based on the City campus and Tamaki campus.

-Within the Department there are two units, which operate with a certain degree of autonomy: the Applied Mathematics Unit and Mathematics Education Unit.
+Within the Department are two units, which operate with a certain degree of autonomy: the Applied Mathematics Unit and Mathematics Education Unit.
 Pure Mathematics represents another strong component of teaching and research.
 Some staff is equally actively involved in the recently established Centre for Discrete Mathematics and Theoretical Computer Science (a joint venture involving the Computer Science and Mathematics Departments of the Universities of Auckland and Waikato).

 The Department is housed in the Mathematics/Physics building, on the corner of Princes St and Wellesley St, and adjacent to Albert Park.
-The Department maintains and operates its own computing equipment, including laboratories of networked Macintosh computers and individual Macintosh, PCs, Sun and SGI workstations for staff and postgraduate students.
+The Department maintains and operates its own computing equipment, including laboratories of networked Macintosh computers and individual Macintosh, Sun and SGI workstations for staff and postgraduate students.
+The Department's network is connected to University-wide services, including libraries, electronic mail and full access to the internet/world wide web.